-Dashed Plot Line: The first half of part two of The Death of Achilles, which describes Achimas' life until his Moscow assignment, jumps many years between significant events in his youth, his turn to crime, and major assassination missions.
+The first half of part two of The Death of Achilles describes Achimas' life until his Moscow assignment, jumping many years between significant events in his youth, his turn to crime, and major assassination missions.

 Also, the series as a whole, which follows Fandorin at the key points of his career and life.